 What is the best wood for turning bowls?

 The requirement for greenwood rules out any kind of exotic woods.
-I also prefer to turn hardwoods rather than softwood because the bowls are more durable once completed and wood like pine can be very sticky whilst it’s green.
+I also prefer to turn hardwoods over softwood because the bowls are more durable once completed and wood like pine can be very sticky while green.

 As you will see on my online shop, I turn a lot of English oak bowls, it has a unique grain pattern and it can come in a range of colours from a light beige through red, yellow and to a deep chocolate brown.